DerOeko/samuelnellessen.com/content/_index.md

 ### Background
 * **ARENA 5.0 Fellow:** Selected for the 2025 cohort to specialize in LLM reasoning and mechanistic interpretability.
-* **Foresight Fellow:** Advised on technical grants and researched computational models of agency.
+* **Foresight Fellow:** Advising for technical grants and researched computational models of agency.
 * **Donders Institute:** Built Bayesian models for computational psychiatry (controllability) with <a href="https://www.roshancools.com/" target="_blank">Roshan Cools</a>.

 <br>